AninditaBasu/pi-projects/topics/photo_frame.md

 | Official Raspberry Pi 7" Touch Display | 6,372.00 |
 | Raspberry Pi 4 Model B Touchscreen 7 inch Display Case -ABS, Black | 849.00 |
 | | **11,902.06**|

+## Alternatives

+This project is not the only way that you can get a digital photo frame up and running on a Raspberry Pi.
+Alternatives are:

+-  [PiGallery2](https://bpatrik.github.io/pigallery2/).
+After you've set up your Raspberry Pi, as descibed in steps 1 through 4 of this project, you must run a server on your Raspberry Pi, and then install and run PiGallery2.
+See [How to set up Raspberry Pi as a server](https://www.makeuseof.com/set-up-raspberry-pi-as-server/) and [How to install PiGaller2 on Raspberry Pi](https://www.makeuseof.com/how-to-install-and-use-pigallery2-on-your-raspberry-pi/).
+- [InkyPi](https://github.com/fatihak/InkyPi).
+After you've set up your Raspberry Pi, as described in steps 2 through 4 of this project, you must attach the Pimoroni Inky Impression display to the Raspberry Pi, and then install and run [InkyPi](https://github.com/fatihak/InkyPi?tab=readme-ov-file#installation).